-In addition, we have adopted internal control policies, including but not limited to a cash flow control policy, review of the accounting professional's duties and responsibilities handbook, a travel allowance policy, a budget approval process, a reimbursement policy, a receivable policy, an asset control policy, an internal auditing policy and a cost accounting policy.
+In addition, we have adopted internal control policies, including but not limited to, review of the accounting personnel duties and responsibilities handbook, a travel allowance policy, a reimbursement policy, a receivable policy, an asset control policy, an internal auditing policy and a cost accounting policy.
 In addition, we established an internal audit department led by the director of internal audit and a legal team to ensure proper compliance and risk management.